Expansion of Major League Baseball: Expansion drafts

-Potential future expansion
+Potential expansion

 After the 2017 season, Tracy Ringolsby of Baseball America wrote that there was "a building consensus" that MLB would expand to 32 teams.
 He said that the proposed expansion would allow for divisional realignment to address concerns with travel and off-days in the schedule.
-Ringolsby also reported that a team would likely go to Portland, Oregon, with Manfred citing a need for another team in the western United States.
+Ringolsby also reported that a team would likely go to Portland, Oregon, as Commissioner Rob Manfred had said the league needed another team in the western United States.

 After Sportico estimated the average value of an MLB franchise to be $2.2 billion in April 2021, Manfred called it a "lodestar" for negotiations for an expansion fee for the team's new owners.
 Tony Clark, the executive director of the MLB Players Association, voiced his support for expanding MLB to 32 teams the following year.

-In April 2023, the Athletics entered into an agreement to relocate to Las Vegas.
-Las Vegas had been seeking an MLB franchise, either through expansion or relocation of an existing team.
-In April 2024, the Athletics announced they had entered into an agreement with Sacramento River Cats owner Vivek Ranadive to play the 2025–2027 seasons at their home stadium, Sutter Health Park in West Sacramento, California until a new stadium in Las Vegas is completed.
+In April 2023, the Athletics entered into an agreement to move to Las Vegas.
+The city had been seeking an MLB franchise, either an existing one or a new expansion team.
+In April 2024, the Athletics announced they had entered into an agreement with Sacramento River Cats owner Vivek Ranadive to play the 2025–2027 seasons at their home stadium, Sutter Health Park in West Sacramento, California, until a new stadium in Las Vegas is completed.

-On September 19, 2023, the Rays announced plans to build a new ballpark in St. Petersburg adjacent to Tropicana Field, as part of the redevelopment of the Gas Plant District, which was planned to open for the 2028 season.
-It was expected to be a 30,000 seat fixed-roof stadium which would have cost $1.3 billion.
-By July 2024, the Rays new ballpark was officially approved by the Pinellas County Commission in a 5–2 vote which would have ensured that the team would stay put in the Tampa Bay area.
+On September 19, 2023, the Rays announced plans to build a ballpark in St. Petersburg next to Tropicana Field, as part of the redevelopment of the Gas Plant District, which was planned to open for the 2028 season.
+It was expected to be a 30,000-seat fixed-roof stadium which would have cost $1.3 billion.
+By July 2024, the Rays' new ballpark was approved by the Pinellas County Commission in a 5–2 vote which would have ensured that the team would stay put in the Tampa Bay area.
 However, on March 13, 2025, the Rays announced that they would not pursue the stadium.
+In October, Manfred said that he hoped the league would expand to 32 teams before his term expires in January 2029, but also said he wouldn't proceed with expansion until the Rays reached a deal for a new stadium.
+The Rays would eventually reach an agreement with the city of Tampa to build a new ballpark with construction set to begin in 2026, clearing the final obstacle to expansion.

 Austin

-The Austin Baseball Commission LLC was launched in mid-July 2024, a grassroots organization devoted to bringing an MLB team to Austin, Texas.
-The organization, founded by sales consultant and marketer Derrik Fox with help from Matt Mackowiak - head of the Travis County Republican Party and founder of Save Austin Now PAC - has the support of Williamson County Judge Bill Gravell and Austin Mayor Kirk Watson.
-The group cites the early success of MLS's Austin FC team as "proof of concept" that an MLB team will work.
-The Austin area is home to the Round Rock Express who play at the Dell Diamond in Round Rock, Texas.
+In July 2024, Austin Baseball Commission LLC was launched: a grassroots organization devoted to bringing an MLB team to Austin, Texas.
+The organization, founded by sales consultant and marketer Derrik Fox with help from Matt Mackowiak—head of the Travis County Republican Party and founder of Save Austin Now PAC—has the support of Williamson County Judge Bill Gravell and Austin Mayor Kirk Watson.
+The group cites the early success of MLS' Austin FC team as "proof of concept" that an MLB team will work.

+The Austin area is home to the Round Rock Express, which plays at the Dell Diamond in Round Rock, Texas.